Denise Richards Reveals How Husband Aaron Phypers And Her Daughters Feel About Her Role On ‘RHOBH’

 Denise Richards appeared on an episode of Live!
-With Kelly & Ryan earlier this week and during her appearance on the morning talk show, she opened up about how her husband, Aaron Phypers, and her daughters, 14-year-old Sam, 13-year-old Lola, and seven-year-old Eloise, feel about her full-time role on The Real Housewives of Beverly Hills.
+With Kelly & Ryan earlier this week and during her appearance on the morning talk show, she opened up about how her husband, Aaron Phypers, and her daughters, 14-year-old Sam, 13-year-old Lola, and 7-year-old Eloise, feel about her full-time role on The Real Housewives of Beverly Hills.

 “I told [my daughters] there’s no pressure,” Richards explained, via a report from The Daily Dish on March 5.